Home Insurance and Your Mortgage Payment: Understanding the Growing Cost Burden

 Taxes Property taxes held in escrow ~10-15%

-For a $300,000 mortgage at today's average 6.4% rate on a 30-year term, your principal and interest alone run roughly $1,832/month.
-Add escrow for taxes ($275/month) and insurance ($158–$250/month depending on your state and risk profile), and your real total payment climbs well above $2,200.
-In high-risk states like Florida, Texas, and Colorado, insurance costs can push that figure significantly higher.
+For a $300,000 mortgage at today's average 6.3% rate on a 30-year term, your principal and interest alone run roughly $1,857/month.
+Add escrow for taxes ($275/month) and insurance ($200 to $250/month depending on state and risk profile), and your real total payment climbs well above $2,300.
+In some metros the pressure is even more extreme: taxes and insurance now account for about 21% of the average monthly payment nationally, and 44% in Pensacola, FL, meaning nearly half the payment goes to costs that don't reduce the loan balance.

 Pincher's Pro Tip